chadpenny/cpenny-portfolio/finalProject_part1.md

 #### 1) Sunlight "Under the right circumstances, 10 to 15 minutes of sun on the arms and legs a few times a week can generate nearly all the vitamin D we need" Source: https://www.health.harvard.edu/staying-healthy/time-for-more-vitamin-d
 #### 2) Vitamin D Rich Foods: Fish, Dairy, Eggs (Here I need to rank foods by how much Vitamin D they have so they are better informed)
 #### 3) Supplement.
 Very affordable (Perhaps a screenshot of Vitamin D on Amazon or at the grocery store).

+## Method and Medium
+I plan on using shorthand with visualizations from a variety of places such as flourish and tableau.

 ### Data